-One of my favorite all-time knitting “helpers” is The Knitter’s Companion, a book filled with step-by-step illustrated instructions on everything from cast-ons to bind-offs and everything knitting in between!
+One of my favorite all-time knitting “helpers” is The Knitter’s Companion, a book filled with step-by-step illustrated instructions on everything from cast-on & bind-off methods and everything knitting in between!
 Need a reminder on how to graft a sock toe, or how to sew a shoulder seam without it looking all lumpy-bumpy?
 Then The Knitter’s Companion is going to be your new best friend.
 Add the Knitter’s Companion to your library today!

 Now with an instructional 2-disc DVD set, this is every knitter's perfect reference guide, complete ...